explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 I really hope AB doesn't stand for ABsolute.
 It would be pretty confusing if an AB magnitude meant <i>apparent absolute magnitude</i> when <i>absolute magnitude</i> already means something.

-Let me check the paper... hmmm... it... doesn't actually say what AB stands for.
+Let me check... hmmm... it... doesn't actually say what AB stands for.
 [The 1983 paper defining the AB system](https://articles.adsabs.harvard.edu/pdf/1983ApJ...266..713O) calls their Vega measurements "AB79" and cites AB69.
 I think AB69 means measurements from a 1970 paper by J.B.Oke and R.E.
 Schild titled <i>The absolute spectral energy distribution of alpha lyrae</i> where they describe how in 1969 the astronomers heated up pure platinum and copper until it melted so they could compare the red-hot glow to Vega's light, and reported Vega's spectrum.
 Badass... but the 1970 paper doesn't actually use the acronym AB anywhere.
 The world will never know what AB stands for.

 Sadly, J.B.Oke died in 2004.
 R.E.
 Schild nowadays [runs a blog where he complains black holes aren't real](https://thejournalofcosmology.com/indexVol25CONTENTS.htm).

 </details>

+Nowadays, many astronomers directly measure energy.
+Radio and X-ray astronomers usually report data in units of ergs or Janskys, both of which measure energy with slightly silly sounding names.
+These can be directly converted into AB magnitudes using the familiar +5 mag = 1/100 energy ratio and the chosen zero point.

 There's a slight problem: an AB magnitude is a theoretical ideal that's subtly impossible to measure.
 An AB magnitude is supposed to measure energy from exactly one wavelength of light.
 [This paper](https://browse.arxiv.org/pdf/2206.00989.pdf) notes that in reality, it's impossible for a filter to block out all but one wavelength of light because of how waves work.
-Even filters on the most cutting edge space telescope we have, such as the ultra-narrow F164N filter on JWST, is designed to measure light at 1.644 µm but allows light anywhere from 1.654 µm to 1.634µm.
+Even an ultra-narrow filter on the most cutting edge space telescope we have, such as the F164N filter on JWST designed to measure light at 1.644 µm, allows light anywhere from 1.654 µm to 1.634µm.
 Any filter will let through a range of wavelengths, and different wavelengths carry different amounts of energy.
-Replacing a filter with one that lets through a narrower range will give you a better AB magnitude estimate, but it'll also mean blocking more light, so the detector will detect less total energy - which could make you think the star is dimmer.
+Sometimes astronomers assume that every wavelength in the range was detected the same amount, even if that might not be true thanks to absorption lines or space dust or a star's spectrum.
+Replacing a filter with one that lets through a narrower wavelength range will give a better AB magnitude estimate, but it will also mean blocking more light, so the detector will detect less total energy - which could mean a more noisy measurement or make it harder to measure faint things.

 Even worse, different wavelengths having different energies means the type of detector a telescope uses matters.
-Some types of telescope sensors add up the total energy from those different-energy photons, while other sensors use the photoelectric effect to count the number of photons from space, unable to measure each one's exact wavelength.
+Some types of telescope sensors add up the total energy from those different-energy photons, but many sensors use the photoelectric effect to count the number of photons from space, unable to measure each one's exact wavelength or energy.
 To compute the AB magnitude, which relies on energy, photon-counting detectors must then multiply the number of photons they got by the energy per photon they were expecting - but that means assuming every photon carries the same energy, when they don't.
-Different detectors will give slightly different AB magnitude measurements even if observing the same star using the exact same filter.
+Different detectors will give slightly different energy measurements even if observing the same star using the exact same filter.
 Annoying!

 <br />

 So that's how we measure brightness.
 Finally, I can go outside and look for some bright, low-magnitude objects in the sky.

-**🚨BREAKING NEWS🚨**
+**🚨 BREAKING NEWS 🚨**

 ...What?